eflautt/ga-data-science/lessons/lesson-12/readme.md

 <a name="guided-practice3"></a>
 ## Guided Practice: Adjusting Decision Trees to Avoid Overfitting (15 minutes)
-> See ipython notebook for starter and solution code.

 Control for overfitting in the decision model by adjusting one of the following parameters: